Cobra Verde

-Cobra Verde (also known as Slave Coast) is a 1987 German drama film directed by Werner Herzog and starring Klaus Kinski, in their fifth and final collaboration.
+Cobra Verde (also known as Slave Coast) is a 1987 drama film written and directed by Werner Herzog and starring Klaus Kinski in his fifth and final collaboration with Herzog.
 Based upon Bruce Chatwin's 1980 novel The Viceroy of Ouidah, the film depicts the life of a fictional slave trader who travels to the West African kingdom of Dahomey.
 It was filmed on location in Ghana, Brazil, and Colombia.

 Plot

 In the late 19th century, Francisco Manoel da Silva (Klaus Kinski) is a debauched Brazilian rancher who has reluctantly gone to work at a gold mining company after his ranch is ruined by drought.
 When da Silva discovers that he is being financially exploited by the company, he murders his boss as punishment and goes on the lam to pursue a career as an outlaw and bandit, robbing stagecoaches passing through the desert.
-Thus, da Silva becomes the notorious Cobra Verde (Green Snake), the most vicious bandit of the sertão region.
+Thus, da Silva becomes the notorious Cobra Verde (Green Cobra), the most vicious bandit of the sertão region.

 In a visit to town, da Silva encounters and subdues by force of character an escaping slave, an act that impresses wealthy sugar baron Dom Octávio Coutinho (José Lewgoy).
 Dom (Don) Coutinho, unaware that he is dealing with the legendary bandit, hires da Silva to oversee the slaves on his sugar plantation.
 When da Silva subsequently impregnates all three of the Dom's daughters, the sugar baron is furious, but the situation becomes even more complicated when he discovers that da Silva is none other than the infamous Cobra Verde.
 As punishment, rather than kill him or have him prosecuted, Dom Coutinho decides to send da Silva on the impossible mission of re-opening the slave trade with Western Africa.
 The bandit is aware he is likely to be killed in Africa, but accepts anyway.